GioF71/squeezelite-docker/README.md

 ## Upsampling

-In case you want to adopt Archimago's 'Goldilocks' suggestion, the variable should be set as follows:
+In case you want to adopt Archimago's 'Goldilocks' suggestion, the variables should be set as follows:

 Variable|Value
 ---|---